StanleyMasinde/mevn-blog/README.md

 Feel Free To add Your Modifications

 ### !!
 Disclaimer !!
 This App/Repo is for beginers who want to explore This MEVN Stack It should not be used in production.
 I will not be liable for any harm caused

+# If We Share the same dream 🌃, Please consider using ADONISJs.
+I've Settled for that.
+This project is not abandoned though, I'll be updating it whenever I get time

 _Happy Coding 😎_